If you’re unhappy with your current loan’s interest rate or monthly payment, then refinancing your auto loan might be a good option.

 Here are our top picks for the best auto refinance loans, along with some tips on how to get the best loan possible.

 Auto Credit Express

 If you have less than perfect credit, Auto Credit Express may be an option worth considering.

 They’re a large network with over 1,000 dealer partners specializing in helping those with bad credit secure or refinance their existing loan.
 However, they also have great options for good to excellent credit borrowers.

 To qualify for refinancing, you must be current on your monthly payments and have equity in your vehicle.

 Also, keep in mind that lenders will have their own set of criteria.
 That usually entails a maximum vehicle age limit of 10 years, a mileage limit of 100,000 or less, and a minimum loan amount of $5,000.
 The minimum credit score is 580.

-You should also know that they are accredited by the Better Business Bureau with an A+ rating.
+Auto Credit Express is accredited by the Better Business Bureau with an A+ rating.
 If you’re interested in refinancing your vehicle, complete the online application.
 The application process only takes three minutes.
 You’ll get a rapid response to know if you’ve been matched with potential lenders.

-Operating in all 50 states, it has partnered with over 150 lenders nationwide and has an average customer satisfaction number of 4.9 out of 5.
+Operating in all 50 states, it has partnered with over 150 lenders nationwide and has an average customer satisfaction of 4.9 out of 5.

 Unlike most refinance companies that just refinance auto loans, you can refinance just about any vehicle you can think of.
 They offer refinancing options for trucks, SUVs, RVs, motorcycles, and boats.
 Use their loan calculator to figure out how much money you can save by refinancing.